-- Across slopes, or contour planting, where the creation of a new hedgerow would intercept surface runoff and nutrients. - o Where grass buffers alone are not likely to intercept surface runoff - Where the creation of a new hedgerow would extend or link to existing hedgerows - o In fields that are farmed intensively or semi-intensively i.e. only fields that receive manure/fertiliser and/or are grazed intensively or semi-intensively.
+- Across slopes where creation would reduce soil erosion and run-off - Where grass buffers alone are not likely to reduce run-off - Where creation would extend or link existing hedgerows - In fields that are farmed intensively or semi-intensively i.e. only fields that receive manure/fertiliser and/or are grazed intensively or semi-intensively.
 Rough grazing and conservation grazing is ineligible.